 The first thing we should note is that both countries are incredibly cheap, no matter what kind of traveler you are.
 Moreover, they are among the cheapest countries to travel in the world.
 So, this shouldn’t really be an issue when choosing between traveling to Laos or Cambodia.

-Anyway, in our experience, backpacking as a couple, Laos is slightly more expensive than Cambodia, in the day by day things, like food and accommodation.
-However, the tourist attractions in Cambodia (read: Angkor Wat) weight a lot on the budget, making this comparison harder.
+Anyway, in our experience, backpacking as a couple in Laos is slightly more expensive than in Cambodia, in the day-by-day things, like food and accommodation.
+However, the tourist attractions in Cambodia (read: Angkor Wat) weigh a lot on the budget, making this comparison harder.

 Is Cambodia more touristy than Laos?